aws-samples/aws-modern-application-workshop/module-2/README.md

 ```

 After the change is pushed into the repository, you can open the CodePipeline service in the AWS Console to view your changes as they progress through the CI/CD pipeline.
 After committing your code change, it will take about 5 to 10 minutes for the changes to be deployed to your live service running in Fargate.
 During this time, AWS CodePipeline will orchestrate triggering a pipeline execution when the changes have been checked into your CodeCommit repository, trigger your CodeBuild project to initiate a new build, and retrieve the docker image that was pushed to ECR by CodeBuild and perform an automated ECS [Update Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) action to connection drain the existing containers that are running in your service and replace them with the newly built image.
 Refresh your Mythical Mysfits website in the browser to see that the changes have taken effect.

+> **Note:** If you are not able to see the mysfits images, please [allow *mixed content* in your browser settings](https://docs.adobe.com/content/help/en/target/using/experiences/vec/troubleshoot-composer/mixed-content.html).

 You can view the progress of your code change through the CodePipeline console here (no actions needed, just watch the automation in action!):
 [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home)